???? - 1766

-There were two separate entries for William Powell in the Jamaican Quit Rent books for 1754, assumed to be two different people but not further identified.
-One was the owner of 256 acres of land in St Thomas-in-the-Vale; the other owner of 1204 acres of land in St Thomas-in-the-Vale.
+There were two separate entries for William Powell in the Jamaican Quit Rent books for 1754, for the ownership of 256 acres of land in St Thomas-in-the-Vale and 1204 acres of land in the same parish.

 'A List of landholders in the Island of Jamaica together with the number of acres each person possessed taken from the quit rent books in the year 1754', TNA CO 142/31 transcribed at http://www.jamaicanfamilysearch.com/Samples2/1754lead.htm.

 Trevor Burnard, Database of Jamaican inventories, 1674-1784.